-Import source code (reverse engineer)
+You can import source code into your Enterprise Architect model, to reverse-engineer a module.
 As the import proceeds, Enterprise Architect provides progress information.
 When all files are imported, Enterprise Architect makes a second pass to resolve associations and inheritance relationships between the imported Classes.